 Monday evening walks can include a walk around ‘Historic Gaywood’, ‘The Darker Side of Lynn’ (a Guided Walk focusing on tales of murder, treason, hangings and witchcraft) and more.

 Look out for special Festival Walks (taking place in July), which can include a walk focussing on the riverside and more scheduled.

 Download a free copy of the King’s Lynn Town Guides Guided Walks leaflet from our Publications page, visit our Events page for more information about all forthcoming guided walks, or contact the King’s Lynn Tourist Information Centre for more details and bookings.

-All regular walks start at 2pm on:
+Most regular walks start at 2pm on: